osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Types with classification Dynamic
-  Type with classification dynamic represents a data stream type (set of observed or calculated values) presented in PI System as PI points.
+  Type with classification dynamic represents a data stream type (set of observed or calculated values) presented in PI Server as PI points.
   Each property of this type, except the property with the keyword ``isindex``, represent PI point referenced AF Attribute in the AF Template, after you link this type under a static type.